 The reasons for this trend are:

-(i) Most of the people especially in urban areas have adopted two child norm.
+(i) Most people especially in urban areas have adopted the two-child norm.

 (ii) Birth rate has also declined at a faster rate.